Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Introduction

 Modern approaches to causal inference have allowed for significant advances over the methodology of traditional mediation analysis, overcoming the significant restrictions imposed by the use of parametric structural equation modeling.
-For example, both~\citet{robins1992identifiability}, using the potential outcomes framework, and~\citet{pearl2001direct}, using nonparametric structural equation models, provided equivalent nonparametric decompositions of the average treatment effect (for binary treatments) into \textit{natural} direct and indirect effects, which quantify all effects of the treatment on the outcome through paths avoiding the mediator and all paths involving the mediator, respectively.
-Such advances were not without their own limitations, however.
-A key assumption of the nonparametric decomposition of the average treatment effect is the requirement of \textit{cross-world} counterfactual independencies (i.e., the condition that counterfactuals indexed by distinct intervention assignments be independent).
-Unfortunately, such an assumption limits the scientific relevance of the natural (in)direct effects by making them unidentifiable in randomized trials, directly implying that corresponding scientific claims cannot be falsified through experimentation~\citep{popper1934logic, dawid2000causal, robins2010alternative}.
-Importantly, such cross-world independencies are also unsatisfied in the presence of intermediate confounders affected by treatment~\citep{avin2005identifiability, tchetgen2014identification}.
-As such confounders are often present in practice, the natural (in)direct effects are fundamentally of limited applicability.
+For example,~\citet{robins1992identifiability} and~\citet{pearl2001direct}, using distinct frameworks, provided equivalent nonparametric decompositions of the average treatment effect (for binary exposures) into the \textit{natural} direct and indirect effects, which quantify all effects of the exposure on the outcome through paths avoiding the mediator and all paths involving the mediator, respectively.
+Such advances were not without their limitations, however.
+A key assumption of the nonparametric decomposition of the average treatment effect is the requirement of \textit{cross-world} counterfactual independencies (i.e., independence of counterfactuals indexed by distinct interventions).
+Unfortunately, such an assumption limits the scientific relevance of the natural (in)direct effects by making them unidentifiable in randomized trials, directly implying that corresponding scientific claims cannot be falsified through experimentation~\citep{popper1934logic, dawid2000causal}.
+Importantly, such cross-world independencies are also unsatisfied in the presence of intermediate confounders affected by exposure~\citep{avin2005identifiability, tchetgen2014identification}.
+Given that such confounders are challenging to rule out in practice, the natural (in)direct effects are of limited applicability in real-world data analysis.
+This incompatibility motivated the recent development of a rich family of \textit{interventional} (in)direct effects~\citep{didelez2006direct, vanderweele2014effect, vansteelandt2017interventional, rudolph2017robust, nguyen2019clarifying}, which utilize a flexible joint intervention strategy to retain identifiability in the presence of such confounding.
+Until quite recently, nonparametric effect decompositions and efficiency theory were unavailable for this class of effects, though recent efforts by \citet{diaz2020nonparametric} and \citet{benkeser2020nonparametric} resolved this gap in the literature.
+Like their natural effect counterparts, the interventional effects are limited to settings with binary exposures.
+Our work outlines a general class of causal (in)direct effect estimands that do not require the cross-world independence condition and are robust to intermediate confounding (like the interventional effects), though our effect definitions are capable of readily accommodating exposure variables of all varieties, resolving a significant practical limitation of both classes of (in)direct effects.